Deep-Symmetry/afterglow/README.md

 ### Ideas

-* Create a project Wiki on GitHub and move this kind of discussion to it:
-* Tons of oscillators and combinators for them, with convenient initializers.
 * Model moving head location and position, so they can be panned and aimed in a coordinated way.
     - [Wikipedia](http://en.wikipedia.org/wiki/Rotation_formalisms_in_three_dimensions) has the most promising overview of what I need to do.
     - If I can’t find anything Clojure or Java native, [this C# library](http://www.codeproject.com/Articles/17425/A-Vector-Type-for-C) might serve as a guide.